 SMJ has been a Resident Artist at Access Theater as well as at the Dragon's Egg Studio.
-They also completed an Independent Writing Residency at the Eugene O'Neill Theater Center for At the Barre and an Artistic Residency at the O’Neill for The Command Center Outside Angel Grove, California.
+They also completed an Independent Writing Residency at the Eugene O'Neill Theater Center for At the Barre and an Artistic Residency at the O’Neill for THE COMMAND CENTER.

 SMJ’s work can be found on New Play Exchange.

 Click on a play title to learn more information.

 Pink is caught in the middle.